TollyH/Shogi/README.md

 ## Features

 - Graphical shogi game with all standard rules implemented
-- A move list using modern Japanese notation
+- A move list using modern Japanese and Western notation
 - Exporting to the Kifu format (KIF) and Shogi Forsyth–Edwards Notation (SFEN)
 - Custom position editor with SFEN import support
 - A computer player that can play as sente, gote, both, or neither